kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 Recent advancements in applying machine learning to energy forecasting have shown promising results.
 Neumann & Hahn (2024) demonstrated the effectiveness of deep learning techniques for short-term energy forecasting in smart homes.
 While their work focused on aggregate consumption forecasting, we extend similar concepts to device-level usage prediction.

-Zafar et al. (2023) provided a comprehensive review of reinforcement learning methods for household energy management, highlighting the importance of continuous learning and adaptation.
+Zafar et al. (2023) provided a review of reinforcement learning methods for household energy management, highlighting the importance of continuous learning and adaptation.
 Their analysis of various RL approaches informed our continuous learning pipeline design, although we opted for a more interpretable gradient-boosted tree approach rather than deep reinforcement learning.

 Wei et al. (2020) presented a MILP-based optimal power management system for residential buildings with plug-in electric vehicles.
 Their mathematical formulation for EV charging optimization served as a reference for our partial-usage device model, though we simplified certain aspects based on findings from Antunes et al.